StarPlayrX/Space-Bar/README.md

 Interested in contributing?
 Space-Bar is open source and we always keep the very latest build in Master.
 Feel free to join in the fun!

 Space-Bar is developed for iOS/iPadOS.
+The game's official AppStore released will be between Nov 21st and Dec 21st, 2022.
 A macOS release is planned at a later date.